 That was a curious decision, considering that Schlesinger, who was gay in real life, had previously directed Midnight Cowboy and Sunday Bloody Sunday, both of which feature “explicit” gay characters that are crucial to the narrative.

-April 2021 update: As per online sources, future Hair and Prince of the City actor Treat Williams has an uncredited bit part in the Marathon Man movie.
+As per online sources, future Hair and Prince of the City actor Treat Williams has an uncredited bit part in Marathon Man.
 However, in a February 2019 tweet* Williams affirmed, “[…] I am not in Marathon Man.
 I am not the ‘jogger in Central Park.’”

 So you won’t be able to find Treat Williams in Marathon Man, but see if you can spot silent era star Madge Kennedy (Baby Mine, Our Little Wife) in a walk-on.

 “I was introduced to her by George Cukor,” John Schlesinger recalled in a 1994 interview.
 “I loved Madge Kennedy, so I thought I had to cast her.”
 Kennedy can also be seen in Schlesinger’s The Day of the Locust, a flop released the year before Marathon Man.

 * Williams’ tweet was a reply to a Bebe Neuwirth tweet explaining that, notwithstanding her name appearing on an online credit list for Robert Greenwald’s Xanadu, she does not have a bit part in the 1980 musical.

 In addition to earning Laurence Olivier a Golden Globe statuette and an Oscar nomination, Marathon Man earned Dustin Hoffman a Best Actor BAFTA nod (also for All the President’s Men).
 Besides, the British Academy nominated John Schlesinger’s political thriller in the Best Film Editing category.
 Curiously, Olivier was bypassed.